 The killing of this ‘protected’ native species is government-approved

-A recent investigation by our courageous friends at Farm Transparency Project and Defend the Wild exposed the awful treatment of this iconic species under threat.
+A recent investigation by our friends at Farm Transparency Project and Defend the Wild exposed the cruel treatment of this iconic species under threat.

 They documented dingoes in Victorian bushland who had their paws crushed by jaw traps, forced to wait terrified and in pain for the arrival of government ‘wild dog controllers’.
 One dingo spent an agonising 24 hours trapped and exposed to the elements.
 The investigation footage shows the dingoes struggling in a panic – even twisting their limbs around trees while trying to free themselves.
 These trapped animals may never have even set foot on a farm – yet their lives would be ended by a bullet and a flawed government policy.